(End of Law 7, earlier parts quoted in previous classes):

 When angels, disguised as travelers, visited Abraham and blessed Sarah that she would bear a child, Sarah laughed: “After I have withered I will have such youthfulness, and my husband is old?!”
 (Genesis 18:12).
 G-d immediately complained to Abraham: “Why did Sarah laugh so, saying ‘Will I in fact give birth and I have become old’?” (v.
 13).
 Sarah in fact laughed saying her husband is old, but G-d altered it so slightly to saying she is old.
 Thus, G-d Himself is at times guilty of touching up the facts for a good cause.

-Further, Sarah's calling her 99-year-old husband "old" was hardly insulting (see Sefer Chofetz Chaim Hil' Rechilus 8:4 and note 6).
+Further, Sarah’s calling her 99-year-old husband “old” was hardly insulting (see Sefer Chofetz Chaim Hil’ Rechilus 8:4 and note 6).
 Yet, G-d wanted to avoid even the slightest degree of friction between Abraham and Sarah.
-If the Jewish nation were to be conceived through them, the love and harmony between them would have to be perfect.
+If the Jewish nation was to be conceived through them at that time, the love and harmony between them would have to be perfect.